Music Converter Online

-Convert songs into the format that actually fits where you listen: MP3 for older players, AAC for smaller modern files, FLAC for lossless copies, or WAV for editing.
-Everything runs in the browser, so you can work through a music library without an upload step.
+Convert music files online into the format that actually fits where you listen: MP3 for older players, AAC for smaller modern files, FLAC for lossless copies, or WAV for editing.
+Everything runs in the browser, so you can convert songs to MP3 or other formats without an upload step.

 - Useful for phones, cars, portable players, and local libraries

-- Fast conversion with practical presets for music
+- Fast music file conversion with practical presets

 - Fine-tune bitrate and output format when needed